-As we can see, human selection is very different, and produces very different results, from natural selection, since human selection proceeds according to different criteria than natural selection.
+As we can see, human selection is very different, and produces very different results, from natural selection, since human selection proceeds according to different criteria, or for different purposes, than natural selection.
 And yet, according to the Theory of Evolution, natural selection is the only principle that determines the evolution of species on the Earth.
 In other words, contrary to what is believed by evolutionary biologists and many others, there are numerous exceptions to the presumed universality of the evolutionary principle of natural selection.
-But in addition to these two different principles that determine the evolution of living species, there is another important principle that also determines their evolution: divine selection.
+But in addition to these two different principles that determine the evolution of living species, there is another important principle that also determines their evolution or development: divine selection and intervention.

 I know that a great many readers will strenuously object to, while they scoff at, this claim, just as, when Darwin first presented his Theory of Evolution, a great many religious people adamantly objected to his claim that each species was not created uniquely by God, which was the prevailing belief at the time, but rather that all existing species evolved from other species by an entirely natural, meaning non-divine, process.
 Now I am most certainly not denying the validity of the principle of natural selection, as religious creationists stubbornly do, in spite of all the evidence that has been discovered in support of it.
-What I am denying is that this principle is universally – or, more precisely, globally, since it only applies to terrestrial creatures – valid.
-If we limited and mortal human beings can circumvent the hallowed principle of natural selection, by selecting and breeding or planting only those organisms that we want to survive and multiply, or to make them develop in certain ways, then how much more easy is it for God to circumvent it as well, by favouring certain species over others, by guiding the evolution of a species in a certain direction, or by endowing certain species with certain characteristics?
+What I am denying is that this principle is universally valid – or, more precisely, globally valid, since it only applies to terrestrial creatures.
+If we limited and mortal human beings can circumvent the hallowed principle of natural selection, by selecting and breeding or planting only those organisms that we want to survive and multiply, or to make them develop in certain ways, then how much more easy is it for God to circumvent it as well, by favouring certain species over others, by guiding the evolution of a species in a certain direction by favouring certain of their members, or by endowing certain species with certain characteristics?

 Imagine if humans were invisible, as God is invisible to us, and an intelligent creature could only see the results of humanity’s selection of certain kinds of plants and animals.
 What would that creature think?
 One would think that their development proceeded in accordance with certain principles, such as that, over time, the fruits or seeds of certain plants tend to become larger and more numerous, that cows’ udders become larger and larger in order to produce more milk, that certain animals become tamer and friendlier, and so on.